PRECISION BUOYANCY CONTROL BENEFITS

 Scuba diving gear is expensive and unintended/uncontrolled collisions and contact can rapidly lead to the damage and destruction of that gear.
 Likewise, the human body, especially when immersed for long periods, is very fragile and easily damaged by rough or sharp objects.

-It takes only a light contact with coral to tear a hole in a wetsuit.
+It takes only light contact with coral to tear a hole in a wetsuit.
 A hose snagged on sharp metal inside a wreck can easily be severed.
 A hand or leg brushed against fire coral or a well-disguised Scorpion Fish can result in the need for medical treatment.

 Proper scuba buoyancy control, coupled with good situational awareness allows divers to avoid expensive or painful mistakes.